Command-Line Help for spacetime

 -b,--bin-path <WASM_FILE>— The system path (absolute or relative) to the compiled wasm binary we should publish, instead of building the project. -

 --break-clients— Allow breaking changes when publishing to an existing database identity.
-This will break existing clients. -
+This will force publish even if it will break existing clients, but will NOT force publish if it would cause deletion of any data in the database.
+See --yes and --delete-data for details. -

 --anonymous— Perform this action with an anonymous identity -